julianfbeck/srt2anki/readme.md

     -d, --deckname [name]  name of the generated deck (default: deck) -h, --help             output usage information
 ```
 **Due to memmory issues, if you want to convert large files, please use the -csv option to generate a .csv file instead of an anki deck and import it into anki using the import file funcion.
-This will save you time and memmory**
+This will save you time and memmory.**